jordipons/sklearn-audio-transfer-learning/README.md

 ## Folders structure

 - `/src`: folder containing previous scripts.
-- `/aux`: folder containing auxiliar additional scripts.
-These are used to generate the index files in `/data/index/`.
 - `/data`: where all intermediate files (spectrograms, results, etc.) will be stored.
 - `/data/index/`: indexed files containing the correspondences between audio files and their ground truth.